the-paid-actor/dcs-dtc/README.md

 This is a mod for DCS that works as a DTC (Data Cartridge) for the F-16, F/A-18 and F-15E.

 - **Create and recall presets** for each mission / server you fly, or however you want to organize your settings.
-These are saved in the DCS-DTC folder under Documents
+These are saved in the DCS-DTC folder under Documents.
-- **Upload** the settings from a preset to the aircraft
+- **Upload** the settings from a preset to the aircraft.
-- Enables you to **share and receive** settings from other people using this mod, either by file or clipboard
+- Enables you to **share and receive** settings from other people using this mod, either by file or clipboard.
-- Allows **capturing a waypoint** coordinate using the F10 view in DCS, or a "markpoint" by flying over a point in the map.
+- VR-compatible method to **capture coordinates** using the F10 map view in DCS, or a "markpoint" by flying over a point in the map.
+Use the Ctrl+Shift+D shortcut to bring a capture dialog inside DCS.

+**For real-time support, bug reporting and feature suggestions** use the Discord channel - https://discord.gg/saCACg99EZ

 # Features by aircraft